Reduced hours and RATs: How supermarkets plan to keep food flowing

 Yesterday, the country hit a new daily high of 2522 Covid cases, with a record 100 people in hospital.

-Cases were doubling every 3-4 days and were expected to peak in around six weeks' time.
+Cases were doubling every three to four days and were expected to peak in around six weeks' time.

 Countdown supermarkets have been planning for the expected larger-scale outbreak.